top of page

 rm file.txt

 Add the -r option to recursively remove all subdirectories and files in a folder.
+Be extremely careful with this one.

 rm -r old_folder